mikemerin/mikemerin.github.com/_posts/2017-06-13-Random-Question-Generator.md

 question.createAnswer #=> @answer=[9, 8, 7, 6]
 ```
-Our object now has a question and answer, and notice I have still have them as `attr_reader` not `attr_accessor` as I don't want them to be able to manually be changed, only read.
+Our object now has a question and answer, and notice I have still have them as `attr_reader` not `attr_accessor` as I don't want them to be able to be manually changed, only read.

 We also need to prepare for needing a wrong answer for true/false or 3 wrong answers for multiple choice.
-It's been a while since we mentioned this, so let's just preemptively do this for the 3 question types being randomized:

-***possible questions = 3,456***

 Let's tackle how we can get four answers for multiple choice, and two answers for true/false (I'll explain why in a bit).
 Since we need 4 answers for multiple choice, I looked at what also had 4 things to choose from: our comparisons.
 Since we selected one with `@comparison_selection` why not use the others to generate wrong answers?